mikecroucher/RSE-leaders-18-7-2017/README.md

 Alternative activity: Blog post about anything else in RSE that you’d like to highlight.
 These will be published on the SSI blog.
 * 3:30 - 4:00 Group activity: What GetItDone sessions could we have in future events?
 * 4:00 -> close  - AOB

+## Pub

+After the meeting, we will take the tram to the Sheffield Tap: http://www.sheffieldtap.com/ A great pub on Platform 1 of the train station.

  ## AOB